-Inside Sandra Oh's Remarkably Private World: Disappointed Parents, Cruel Agents and Her Secret Romances
+Disappointed Parents and Secret Romance: Inside Sandra Oh's Private World

 When excerpts from her divorce papers turned up on TMZ, she declined to comment, telling Marie Claire, "I don't listen to this stuff.
 I don't see it.
 I tell my people I don't want to know about it, because while rationally you might know it's ridiculous, it can hurt your feelings.
 It can knock me off from being my authentic self."

-As Grey's developed into a ratings juggernaut shortly after its 2005 debut, the cast became the type of overnight stars that get written up on blogs, hounded by cameras and become unwitting subjects of the eternal fashion conundrum of just who wore it better.
+As Grey's developed into a ratings juggernaut shortly after its 2005 debut, the cast became the type of overnight stars that get written up on blogs, hounded by cameras and are forever at the risk of ending up on worst dressed lists.

 "We had paparazzi sitting outside the gate at our little tiny studio, and people were getting followed in cars.
 It was bad," casting director Linda Lowy recalled to Vulture.
 "I don't really know how [Sandra] handled it.
 Probably she ran home and hid because that's who she is.
 I don't think she wants to live in the limelight like that."